Home | About | Founder | Contact | Medal Winner Photo Gallery

 D. Jackson Leigh (2011 Certificate Winner for Bareback and Long Shot) grew up barefoot and happy, swimming in farm ponds and riding rude ponies in rural south Georgia.
 Her love of reading was nurtured early on by her grandmother, an English teacher who patiently taught her to work New York Times crossword puzzles in the daily paper, and by her mother who stretched the slim family budget to bring home grocery store copies of Trixie Belden mysteries and Bobbsey Twins adventures that Jackson would sit up all night reading.
 It was her passion for writing that led her quite accidentally to a career in journalism and, ultimately, North Carolina where she now feeds nightly off the adrenaline rush of breaking news and close deadlines.
 She shares her life with her blue-eyed partner, a very wise Jack Russell Terrier, and "the cat" who made herself at home when Jackson and the dog weren't watchful.You can find out more about Jackson's work at her website.

 D.L.
-Line (2010 Certificate Winner for On Dangerous Ground) D.L.
-Line has been many things at different times in her life: a musician, a pharmacy technician, a bartender, a student, a restaurant owner, a marching band director, and a dog sitter to name a few.
+Line (2010 Certificate Winner for On Dangerous Ground) has been many things at different times in her life: a musician, a pharmacy technician, a bartender, a student, a restaurant owner, a marching band director, and a dog sitter to name a few.
 Through it all, she has always been a storyteller.
 D.L. lives in Virginia with her family, including Snickers the Wonderdog.
 On Dangerous Ground is her first novel.
 You can find out more about D.L.'s work at her website.

 Kristin Marra (2011 Certificate Winner for Wind and Bones) was born and raised in a microscopic town in northern Montana where she developed a voracious reading habit.
 The wind blew her from there when she reached adulthood.
 She spent the next eighteen years becoming educated and a lesbian in the western Montana mountains.
 She finally accepted that cold and snow were never going to be fun for her, so she moved to Seattle to try out gray and rain.
 She likes that better.
 Kristin started writing fiction occasionally in the 1990s but never took it seriously until the plot for Wind and Bones lodged in her head.
 A series of lucky breaks led Wind and Bones to publication by Bold Strokes Books.
 Kristin is now hooked on writing fiction.
 Her second book, 78 Keys, will be published in May 2011.
 She hopes to have a sequel to Wind and Bones completed sometime in 2011.You can find out more about Kristin's work at her blogspot.